apwheele/Blog_Code/Python/LassoSynth/ReadMe.md

 # Using Lasso & Conformal Inference

-This is a set of code to go with my blogpost, ???????????
+This is a set of code to go with my blogpost, [Synthetic control in python: Opioid death increases in Oregon and Washington](https://andrewpwheeler.com/2023/10/04/synthetic-control-in-python-opioid-death-increases-in-oregon-and-washington/)

 This uses the lasso to estimate synthetic control weights, and conformal inference to estimate standard errors for the lasso predictions.
 I like this approach because it tends to have smaller intervals than placebos in state level designs.
 Also I like lasso as a better default optimization algorithm than the stochastic gradient descent in the original Abadie method.